mharkess/EcoSwitch/README.md

   - location unlocking: ensure the location is not already unlocked
   - student assignment: ensure the student has not already been assigned to the specified device
   - student removal: ensure the student has not already been removed from the specified device or has never been assigned to it
-- confirmation messages for form submissions
+- Confirmation messages for form submissions

 <p align="justify">It is worth keeping in mind that the React JS version the website has been built with is newer and therefore, older articles online that provide React JS tutorials may no longer be applicable.
 For example, the useHistory function has been replaced with useNavigate.
 Additionally, for forms, it is important to prevent the page from refreshing before the API call has been completed.
 Using the preventDefault method achieves this.
 Finally, to view console outputs, use the Developer Tools Console rather than the terminal that is being used to run the server.</p>